 When a reason to celebrate rolls around, we typically have one person in mind: the gift recipient.

 But what is ethical gifting?

-Ethical gifting means support for artisan communities through fair wages, access to services, education, and health care.
+That might mean a fair trade certificiton, but not necessarily.
+What’s important is support for artisan communities through fair wages, access to services, education, and health care.

 Similarly, an ethical gift might mean that a portion of the sale is donated to charity or funds philanthropic or environmental initiatives.